csg-org/CompactConnect/backend/compact-connect/README.md

    See [Default User Pool Email Settings](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-email.html#user-pool-email-default)
 3) Copy [cdk.context.sandbox-example.json](./cdk.context.sandbox-example.json) to `cdk.context.json`.
 4) At the top level of the JSON structure update the `"environment_name"` field to your own name.
-5) Update the environment entry under `ssm_context.environments` to your own name and your own AWS sandbox account id, and domain name, if you set one up.
-If you opted not to create a HostedZone, just remove the `domain_name` field.
+5) Update the environment entry under `ssm_context.environments` to your own name and your own AWS sandbox account id (which you can find by following these [these instructions](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-identifiers.html#FindAccountId)), and domain name, if you set one up. **If you opted not to create a HostedZone, remove the `domain_name` field.**
    The key under `environments` must match the value you put under `environment_name`.
 6) Configure your aws cli to authenticate against your own account.
 7) Run `cdk bootstrap` to add some base CDK support infrastructure to your AWS account.